feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 ---
 # Creating custom item renderers with `FeathersControl` and `IListItemRenderer`

-The `FeathersControl` class it the most basic foundation of all Feathers user interface components, including item renderers.
-With that in mind, if you need a custom item renderer for a `List` or `GroupedList`, you're actually going to create a [custom Feathers component](index.html#custom_components).
+The [`FeathersControl`](../api-reference/feathers/core/FeathersControl.html) class it the most basic foundation of all Feathers user interface components, including item renderers.
+With that in mind, if you need a custom item renderer for a [`List`](list.html) or [`GroupedList`](grouped-list.html), you're actually going to create a [custom Feathers component](index.html#custom-components).
 An item renderer will have a few extra properties that are needed to communicate with its owner, but ultimately, it will be very similar to any regular Feathers component.

 Feathers includes three interfaces that define the API used by the `List` or `GroupedList` components to communicate with their item renderers.

--   `IListItemRenderer` can be used to implement an item renderer in `List`.
+-   [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) can be used to implement an item renderer in [`List`](list.html).

--   `IGroupedListItemRenderer` can be used to implement an item renderer in `GroupedList`.
+-   [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) can be used to implement an item renderer in [`GroupedList`](grouped-list.html).

--   `IGroupedListHeaderOrFoooterItemRenderer` can be used to implement either a header renderer or a footer renderer in `GroupedList`.
+-   [`IGroupedListHeaderOrFooterItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListHeaderOrFooterRenderer.html) can be used to implement either a header renderer or a footer renderer in [`GroupedList`](grouped-list.html).

 Below, we will look at how to create a simple custom item renderer using one of these interfaces.
 We'll also be taking peek at many aspects of the core architecture used by the Feathers components.
 At the very end, the complete source code for a simple custom item renderer will be provided to offer a starting point for other custom item renderers.

-The `FeathersControl` class comes from the low-level foundation of the Feathers architecture, and it requires a stronger knowledge of Feathers internals to use property.
-You'll often get the best performance with it, but it's a bit trickier to manage for developers new to Feathers.
-If you're looking for the easiest way to built custom item renderers, please see [Custom Item Renderers with LayoutGroup](layout-group-item-renderers.html) instead.
+<aside class="info">The [`FeathersControl`](../api-reference/feathers/core/FeathersControl.html) class comes from the low-level foundation of the Feathers architecture, and it requires an intimate knowledge of Feathers internals to use effectively.
+You may be able to get better performance with it over the alternative, but it's a bit trickier to manage for developers that are less experienced with Feathers.
+If you're looking for the easiest way to built custom item renderers, please see [Creating custom item renderers with `LayoutGroup`](layout-group-item-renderers.html) instead.</aside>

 ## The Simplest Item Renderer

 Let's implement a very simple item renderer.
-It will contain a `Label` component to display some text and it will be possible to customize some padding around the edges.
+It will contain a [`Label`](label.html) component to display some text and it will be possible to customize some padding around the edges.

 When it's finished, we'll want to use it like this: